How do I Book an Appointment?

 How do you know that you have enough appointments?

 We continually monitor the number of doctor and nurse appointments that the practice offers and benchmark ourselves against national averages to ensure that we have enough capacity in the system.
-On a daily, weekly and monthly basis we vary the ratio of appointments that are available to book in advance versus those reserved for on the day.
-An example may be the day after a bank holiday where we would typically reserve all our appointments for on the day as demand is always very high.

 How do I arrange a Chaperone?